Introduction to Logistic Regression using Scikit learn

 What Did We Learn?

 In this module, we have discussed the use of logistic regression, what logistic regression is, the confusion matrix, and the ROC curve.
-Toward the end, we have built one logistic regression model.
+Toward the end, we have built one logistic regression model using Sklearn in Python.
 In the next module, we will talk about other algorithms.
 Let’s meet there!